One of the primary goals of Engage is to reduce the costs of course materials for students while enhancing the student learning experience.

 In compliance with Title IV regulations, students may choose to opt out of using an eText (and DLT, if applicable) in any participating course in two main ways:

-Enroll in the course, but opt-out of using the eText -If selecting another class section or course is not an option, students may opt out of using the eText (and DLT, if applicable) if they are able to legally obtain identical course materials outside of Engage.
+- Enroll in the course, but opt-out of using the eText -If selecting another class section or course is not an option, students may opt out of using the eText (and DLT, if applicable) if they are able to legally obtain identical course materials outside of Engage.
+Opt outs may only occur during the designated Student Choice Period (you can find the current Student Choice Period end date listed in the Order Tool).
 Note that this is not possible in cases where there is customized content.
 Some courses’ eTexts and DLTs (e.g., Cengage's MindTap titles and Pearson's MyLabs) have been created or customized specifically for UW-Madison only.
 In these cases, students should not opt-out if they wish to be able to follow along with the rest of their class.

-The preferred opt-out deadline is 30 days prior to the start of the semester.
+- It’s best to opt out as soon as you know, to ensure your opt-out falls within the 100% refund window.
 To opt out, please see the How to Opt Out section at the end of this document.

 If your role in a course is something other than student, please refer to these notes before opting out:

-If you are an instructor or teaching assistant (TA), you will have access to the eText at no extra cost to you.
+- If you are an instructor or teaching assistant (TA), you will have access to the eText at no extra cost to you.
 You do not need to opt out.
+If you do not have access, please submit a case to the DoIT Help Desk.
+If you would like a desk copy, please reach out to the publisher.

-If you are a senior guest auditor, you must opt out to avoid being charged.
+- If you are a senior guest auditor, you must opt out to avoid being charged.
+This is done automatically on your behalf by the Division of Continuing Studies (DCS).
+If you do not wish to be opted out, please contact DCS with that request.

 Before opting out, please consider the following:

-Opting for “all or nothing” - In courses using an eText and a DLT, you may not opt out of one or the other.
-By opting out of the eText, you are automatically opted-out of the corresponding DLT, which could significantly affect your success in the course.
+- Opting for “all or nothing” - In courses using an eText and a DLT, you may not opt out of one or the other.
+By opting out of the eText, you are automatically opted-out of the corresponding DLT.
 The same goes for courses using multiple eTexts - you may not opt out of one specific text.

-If you plan to drop the course, you will be refunded automatically and do not need to opt out.
+- Switching sections or dropping the course - If you plan to drop the course, or switch into a different section not using Engage, you will be refunded automatically and do not need to opt out.
 Refunds for course drops will follow standard tuition refund rules.

-The opt-out form will be available until the deadline to drop a class and receive 50% tuition adjustment.
-After the 50% refund date has passed, you can contact email@example.com for special opt-out consideration.
+- The opt-out form will be available until the deadline to drop a class and receive 100% tuition adjustment.
+After the 100% refund date has passed, you can contact the DoIT Help Desk for special opt-out consideration.